nickfloop/floopcli/docs/source/intro/hello.rst

 6. Push Code from Host to Targets
 =================================
-Once you have successfully created one or more floop cores, you can push code from your configured *host_source_directory* to *core_target_directory* by running:
+Once you have successfully created one or more floop cores, you can push code from your configured *host_source* to *target_source* by running:
 ::

   floop push